dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

    value in the fragment ACK contained within the EAP-Response.
    Retransmitted fragments will contain the same Identifier value.

-Similarly, when the EAP server receives an EAP-Response with the M bit set, it MUST respond with an EAP-Request with EAP-Type=EAP-EDHOC and no data.
+Similarly, when the EAP-EDHOC server receives an EAP-Response with the M bit set, it MUST respond with an EAP-Request with EAP-Type=EAP-EDHOC and no data.
 This serves as a fragment ACK.
 The EAP peer MUST wait until it receives the EAP-Request before sending another fragment.